 Plus, most of the fat comes from macadamia nuts, which have a very favorable omega-3 to omega-6 fatty acid ratio.

-You can read more about omega-3 vs. omega-6 in this article, but for the sake of this review, you should understand that the fat in macadamia nuts is healthier than the fat in other nuts (such as almonds).
+For the sake of this review, you should understand that the fat in macadamia nuts is healthier than the fat in other nuts (such as almonds).

 |Nutrition Facts||Macadamia Coconut|